whitepenny/sequent/wp-content/plugins/gravityforms-hubspot/readme.txt

 1. HubSpot settings found in Forms > Settings > HubSpot

 == Changelog ==

+= 4.2.1 =
+* [FIX] Fixed issue with submissions going to Hubspot without feed setup
+* [UPDATE] Updated Resource class name to be PHP 7.2 compliant

+= 4.2 =
+* [FIX] We have resolved the $feed issue that caused errors.
+* [FIX] We resolved the each() warning thrown by the php 7 compatibility checker.
+* [UPDATE] We are aware of the Resource warning thrown by the php 7 compatibility checker and have tested it.
+The plugin still works as expected and does not break anything.
+We will be tackling that issue in an upcoming release.

 = 4.1.1 =
 * [FIX] Modification of strtok, via adammichaelroach